 7. Spring Boot Project Without Starter Parent

-Sometimes we have a custom Maven parent.
-Or, we may prefer to declare all our Maven configurations manually.
+Sometimes we have a custom Maven parent, or we prefer to declare all our Maven configurations manually.

-In that case, we may opt to not use the spring-boot-starter-parent project.
-But, we can still benefit from its dependency tree by adding a dependency spring-boot-dependencies in our project in import scope.
+In that case, we can opt to not use the spring-boot-starter-parent project.
+But we can still benefit from its dependency tree by adding a dependency, spring-boot-dependencies, in our project in import scope.

-Let’s explain this with a simple example in which we want to use another parent other than the starter parent:
+Let’s illustrate this with a simple example in which we want to use another parent other than the starter parent:

 <parent> <groupId>com.baeldung</groupId> <artifactId>spring-boot-parent</artifactId> <version>1.0.0-SNAPSHOT</version> </parent>

-Here, we have used parent-modules a different project as our parent dependency.
+Here we used parent-modules, a different project, as our parent dependency.

 Now, in this case, we can still get the same benefits of dependency management by adding it in import scope and pom type:

-In this tutorial, we have given an overview of spring-boot-starter-parent and the benefit of adding it as a parent in any child project.
+In this article, we gave an overview of spring-boot-starter-parent, and the benefits of adding it as a parent in any child project.

 Next, we learned how to manage dependencies.
 We can override dependencies in dependencyManagement or via properties.

-Source code for snippets used in this tutorial is available on Github, one using the starter parent and the other a custom parent.
+The source code for the snippets used in this article is available over on Github, one using the starter parent and the other a custom parent.